Caught by the Window

 Caught by the Window is the debut album of Canadian rock band Pilot Speed (at the time known as Pilate).
 It was recorded at Umbrella Studios, Toronto, Ontario.
 The singles from the album, "Into Your Hideout" and "Melt Into the Walls", peaked at #15 and #30 on Canada's Rock chart, respectively.

+Commercial performance

+Caught by the Window reached #95 on the Canadian Albums Chart.
+By 2004, the album had sold over 32,000 units.

 Track listing

 All songs by Pilot Speed, all words by Todd Clark.